-In order to identify and respond to emotional needs of women and their loved ones after an abortion, Exhale uses a counseling model that empowers and supports our callers to take care of themselves and to make their own decisions.
+In order to identify and respond to emotional needs of women and their loved ones after an abortion, Exhale Pro-Voice uses a counseling model that empowers and supports our callers to take care of themselves and to make their own decisions.
 Our Pro-Voice approach emphasizes listening, validation and support, in addition to offering callers resources and information to foster coping skills and self-confidence in their ability to manage a range of life events.

 Qualities of Pro-Voice Counseling: